swanson/lagom/_posts/2017-06-27-nginx-alpn-debian-9-stretch.md

 - blog
 ---

 TLDR: With Debian 9 (stretch), ALPN negociation is finally **working out of the box** thanks to a recent version of OpenSSL used.
-No more manual compilation, or using backports version of openSSL !

 ```
 OpenSSL> version